magento/pwa-studio/pwa-devdocs/src/tutorials/pwa-studio-fundamentals/work-with-graphql/index.md

         }
     }
 `;

+export default {
+    queries: {
+        getCountryQuery: GET_COUNTRY_QUERY
+    },
+    mutations: {}
+};
 ```

-This is a dynamic request that uses a query variable to get data for a country with a specific `id`.
+This file exports a dynamic request that uses a query variable to get data for a country with a specific `id`.

 ## GraphQL Playground

 Use the GraphQL Playground tool that comes with PWA Studio to test and validate your queries.
 This tool connects to the same Magento backend as your storefront, so it returns the same data.

-GraphQL Playground is available in the development serve, so run your storefront in develop mode using `yarn watch`.
+GraphQL Playground is available in the development server, so run your storefront in develop mode using `yarn watch`.
 After the server starts, the command line lists the URL for the storefront and the GraphQL Playground.

 Copy and paste the GraphQL Playground link in your browser to access the tool.